bbellify/sucsandsched-frontend/README.md

 ### MVP
 - [x] Anyone can go to the website and view sucs, the current running schedule, and upcoming races

+- User Accounts
+    - [x] users can register new account
+    - [x] in account settings, users can toggle whether they're logging sucs or not
+    - [x] on sucs page, users can mark done for today
-- [ ] Users can create account
+    - [ ] on sucs page, users can see sucs status of all who have opted into scoreboards
-    - [ ] on account page, users can choose to track their daily sucs
+    - [ ] on account page, users can create new race for upcoming races list (all)
-    - on account page, users can add races to their upcoming list
+    - [ ] on account page, users can add races to their upcoming list (personal)

+- Scoreboards
-    - on sucs page, users can toggle complete on a day
+    - [ ] in account settings, users can toggle participation in scoreboards

-3. Logged in user can
-    - see and edit own sucs status
-    - see sucs scoreboard (family sucs) - longest active streak, most days this month (requires backend adds)
+    - [ ] scoreboards display longest active sucs streak, most days this month, maybe more?

-4. Admin has additional ability of clearing everyones sucs to start over
+- Admin
+    - [ ] can clear sucs for start of new month

+#### Stretch
+- Running Log
+    - [ ] users can upload/create own running schedule
+    - [ ] users can log runs with distance, notes, etc
+    - [ ] users can see complete log of past runs

 ### Set Up
 1. create .env (all must begin with REACT_APP - REACT_APP_NEW_VAR)